Learning and retrieval for warm-starting charge-self-consistent DFT+DMFT

 The resulting model accelerates DMFT convergence by a factor of two to four across Fe, FeO, and NiO, enabling high-throughput generation of correlated electronic structure data.
-We leverage this capability to train a machine learned interatomic potential (MLIP) for iron and perform two-phase coexistence simulations spanning 307–352 GPa.
+We leverage this capability to train a machine learned interatomic potential (MLIP) for iron and perform solid--liquid coexistence simulations in the NVE ensemble~\cite{tpcMorris1994,aimcAlfe2009} spanning 307--352 GPa.
 Our predicted melting temperature of 6225K at 330 GPa agrees well with the recent experimental measurements \cite{emcAnzellini2013,emcKraus2022,emcBalugani2024}, providing strong validation that large-scale molecular dynamics (MD) simulations using DMFT-based MLIPs are viable for phase-equilibrium calculations in planetary interiors.

 Within DFT+DMFT, electronic correlations enter entirely through the local self-energy.
 For each correlated atom and orbital, the DMFT loop determines a frequency-dependent self-energy $\Sigma(i\omega_n)$ that, together with the noninteracting lattice Green’s function, gives the electronic structure and thermodynamic properties of the crystal.
 The real part of $\Sigma$ controls band renormalization and shifts, while the imaginary part governs lifetimes, scattering rates, and the appearance of incoherent spectral weight.
 In practice, for every crystal structure and thermodynamic state point $(T,P)$ one must find a fixed point of the DMFT equations at which the impurity and lattice quantities (such as occupancies and local Green’s functions) become consistent, yielding a converged self-energy $\Sigma$.